hbctraining/Intro-to-rnaseq-hpc-O2/lessons/DE_analysis.md

 $ cut -f1,7 DEresults_sig_table.txt > Mov10_sig_genelist.txt
 ```

 Since the list we have is generated from analaysis on a small subset of chromosome 1, using these genes as input to downstream tools will not provide any meaningful results.
-As such, **we have generated a list using the full dataset for these samples and can be downloaded to your laptop via [this link](../genelist_edgeR_Mov10oe_1.0FC.txt).** From the full dataset analysis, 453 genes were identified as significant if they had an FDR < 0.05 _and_ a log fold change > 1.
+As such, **we have generated a list using the full dataset for these samples and can be downloaded to your laptop via [this link]().**

 ## Differential expression analysis using pseudocounts
 ----------------------

-In the script we used above, we used count data generated from the standard RNA-seq workflow as input.
-The instructions are below to perform a similar analysis with the output from Salmon.
+In the script described above, we used count data generated from the standard RNA-seq workflow as input.
+The instructions are below to **perform a similar analysis with the output from Salmon, but on your local laptop**.
 To perform this analysis, you will need to use R and Rstudio directly.
-We do not have a script available that works on Orchestra.
+We do not have a script available that works on O2.

 **The rest of this section assumes that you are comfortable with R and RStudio.**

 The output from Salmon is transcript counts, but DESeq2 works well only with gene counts.
 To bridge this gap, the developers of DESeq2 have developed a package makes the output of Salmon compatible with DESeq2.
-This package is called [`tximport`](https://bioconductor.org/packages/release/bioc/html/tximport.html) and is also vailable through Bioconductor. `tximport` imports transcript-level abundance, estimated counts and transcript lengths, and summarizes this into matrices for use with downstream gene-level analysis packages.
+This package is called [`tximport`](https://bioconductor.org/packages/release/bioc/html/tximport.html) and is also available through Bioconductor. `tximport` imports transcript-level abundance, estimated counts and transcript lengths, and summarizes this into matrices for use with downstream gene-level analysis packages.

 First, you have to download the directory with the quant.sf files for the 8 full datasets using the link below.
 Once you have them downloaded continue to follow the rest of instructions: